Add To Favorites

 The tip of the scissors can be used to poke a hole in the middle of each drawing.
 From the inside, cut out both shapes.
 Discard the inside piece.
 The outline (or negative shape) is the stencil.

-After covering the work area with recycled newspaper, ask students to choose two colors of Crayola Tempera Paint.
+After covering the work area with recycled newspaper, ask students to choose two colors of Crayola Washable Paint.
 Roll each color out, with a foam roller, on a recycled foam produce tray.

 To start a checkerboard design, place one stencil in the corner square of one of the creased pages of construction paper.
 Roll the paint evenly over the stencil opening with the foam roller.
 Repeat, using the same stencil and paint color, on the other three corners and in the center of the page.
 Set aside stencil, paint, and paper.